beepscore/SwitchRoomPuzzle/README.md

 if switch is not the way prisoner left it, a previously unvisited prisoner has visited.

-How can any prisoner know all of the other prisoners have visited? what if same prisoner is called twice in a row, other not called?
+How can any prisoner know all of the other prisoners have visited?
+How can any prisoner know if one or more prisoners have not visited? what if same prisoner is called twice in a row, other not called?

 on first visit, turn off.??